The Hit List is an original Project Astral series that explores deaths in the hip hop universe.

 While leaving an after-party in Los Angeles, CA at the Petersen Automotive Museum – a black Chevy Impala stopped alongside the GMC Suburban Sean “Puffy” Combs and B.I.G. were riding in.
 An African-American male, wearing a blue suit and bowtie, fired a 9mm into the GMC – resulting in 4 shots hitting and killing the hip hop artist known as the Notorious B.I.G., Frank White, Biggie, Big Poppa, etc.

 Biggie’s established on the MT.
-Rushmore of hip hop and Puffy lives with the memories of that night, similiar to Suge Knight; mortal enemies loses their best friends.
+Rushmore of hip hop and Puffy lives with the memories of that night, similar to Suge Knight; mortal enemies loses their best friends.
 Neither Suge or Puffy was shot during the incidents, providing theories that Suge Knight ordered Biggie killed, Puffy ordered Tupac to be killed, Suge Knight ordered Tupac to be killed, etc.

 Anthony “Wolf” Jones